Policy on Interest Rate Model and Policies & Procedures on Determining Interest Rates

 - Annualized rate of interest would be intimated to the customer

-- Besides normal interest, the company may levy additional interest for adhoc facilities, penal interest for any delay or default in making payments of any dues.
-The levy or waiver of these additional or penal interests for different products or facilities would Updated upto April 2015 be decided within the limits prescribed under the policy.
+- Besides normal interest, the Company may levy additional interest for adhoc facilities, penal interest for any delay or default in making payments of any dues.
+The levy or waiver of these additional or penal interests for different products or facilities would be decided within the limits prescribed under the policy.

 - The Company shall mention the penal interest in bold in the loan agreement.

-- Interest would be charged, and recovered on a monthly or quarterly basis.
+- Interest would be charged, and recovered on a monthly, quarterly basis or such other periodicity as may be approved by the designated authority.
 Specific terms in this regard would be addressed through the relevant product policy.

 - Interest rates would be intimated to the customers at the time of sanction / availing of the loan and the EMI apportionments towards interest and principal dues would be made available to the customer.